Jungle Trekking

 The Inca Journey

-Ekaterina, traveled in May
+Margaret, traveled in June

 Wildlife thrives around G Lodge Amazon in Tambopata.
 Night walks reveal nocturnal creatures, while canoe trips offer caiman sightings and giant river otters frequent oxbow lakes.
 Expert naturalist guides, rubber boots, and jungle excursions included.